cuoankitisty/springboot-devops-app/README.md

 ---

 ### FAQs and clarifications
-- How do I use environment variables without profiles?
+- How to use environment variables without profiles?
     - Set OS env vars (e.g., `SPRING_DATASOURCE_URL`) and Spring Boot maps them to properties automatically.
 Profiles are optional; you do not need them for value injection.
 - Do I need to create a separate env file?
     - Not required, but recommended for servers.
 With `systemd`, use `EnvironmentFile=/etc/sysconfig/springboot-devops-app` to centralize settings.